Haitian crisis (2018–present): December

 Although parents and school directors still felt uneasy amidst barricades and gunfire, schools across the country began to reopen in December.

-The U.S. Under Secretary of State for Political Affairs (David Hale) visited Haiti on 6 December, following up on U.S. Ambassador to the UN Kelly Craft's November visit.
-During his visit, he met with the administration and with leaders from several opposing political parties, some of whom, including Fanmi Lavalas and Fusion-Mache Kontre, refused any collaboration with President Moïse.
+U.S. Under Secretary of State for Political Affairs David Hale visited Haiti on 6 December, following up on U.S. Ambassador to the UN Kelly Craft's November visit.
+During his visit, he met with the administration and with leaders from several opposing political parties, some of whom, including Fanmi Lavalas and Fusion-Mache Kontre, refused any collaboration with Moïse.
 On 10 December, the U.S. House Foreign Affairs Committee began hearings on the situation in Haiti, which Frederica Wilson had pushed for.
-At the hearing, Maxine Waters was sharply critical of U.S. support for President Moïse.
+At the hearing, Maxine Waters was sharply critical of U.S. support for Moïse.
 Neither the State Department nor USAID was present at the hearings.

 2019 actions

-Moïse government

-President Jovenel Moïse called for his opposition to participate in peaceful dialogue, saying that "the country's problems aren't solely political.
+Moïse called for his opposition to participate in peaceful dialogue, saying that "the country's problems aren't solely political.
 The country's problems are social, economic and political."
 The national police stated that there are "malicious individuals" who had interrupted peaceful protests in the country.

-Opposition

-The opposition has been led by Jean-Charles Moïse.
+The opposition was being led by Jean-Charles Moïse.
 This opposition declined offers for dialogue, demanded President Moïse's resignation, and organized a nationwide general strike to attempt to force him to resign from office.
 Alongside opposition lawmakers, he called for a transitional government to replace Moïse: "If Jovenel Moïse does not want to step down from power, we are going to name an interim president in the coming days."

-Arrest of foreign mercenaries

 The Port-au-Prince newspaper Le Nouvelliste reported on 18 February 2019 that a Haitian citizen and seven non-Haitians were arrested in the city.
 At the time of their arrest, they were carrying rifles, pistols, drones, and satellite phones in their vehicle, which did not have any license plates.
 Haitian Foreign Minister Bocchit Edmond confirmed that among them were five Americans.
-According to the editor of Haiti Liberté, the group included two former Navy SEALs, a former Blackwater employee, and two Serbian mercenaries living in the U.S. They were tasked with protecting the former head of the National Lottery, who intended to transfer US$80 million from a PetroCaribe bank account—controlled jointly by the President, the Prime Minister, and the President of the Central Bank—to a bank account solely controlled by President Jovenel Moïse.
+According to the editor of Haiti Liberté, the group included two former Navy SEALs, a former Blackwater employee, and two Serbian mercenaries living in the U.S. They were tasked with protecting the former head of the National Lottery, who intended to transfer US$80 million from a PetroCaribe bank account—controlled jointly by the president, the prime minister, and the president of the Central Bank—to a bank account solely controlled by President Moïse.